 Modernizing quality assurance will replace these four legacy programs with one unified, standards-linked, right-touch framework designed to support ongoing competence across all oral health professions.
 Establishing a modernized Quality Assurance Program for all oral health professionals is a goal outlined in our 2024-27 Strategic Plan.

-As part of this work, we engaged external subject matter experts and research to inform our approach toward building a modernized Quality Assurance Program.
+As part of the design and development phase of building a modernized QAP for oral health professionals, we engaged external subject matter experts and research to inform our approach toward building a modernized Quality Assurance Program.
 The research examined best practices in ongoing competence assurance, right-touch regulation, reflective practice, and risk-informed frameworks.

 From June–August 2025, BCCOHP held a consultation on the proposed Quality Assurance Program framework, inviting feedback from oral health professionals and the public.